 The University of Washington Press is releasing a number of regionally relevant titles.
 Explore local fashion with Seattle Style by Clara Berg, which features garments and accessories from the collection at the Museum of History and Industry (MOHAI).
 In Transit, Jim Kershner looks back at 125+ years of trolleys, trains and buses that have served the region.
 Sculpture on a Grand Scaleby Tyler Sprague explores the work of Jack Christiansen, whose design of the Kingdome combined thin shell concrete with a modern aesthetic.
 Continue reading “New and Notable Northwest Nonfiction – 2019 edition”

-Book-It Repertory Theatre presents MY ÁNTONIA by Willa Cather, adapted and directed by Annie Lareau, from November 29 to December 30, 2018.
-Librarians at Seattle Public Library created this list of books, video, and podcasts to enhance your experience of the show.
+Book-It Repertory Theatre presents AMERICAN JUNKIE by Tom Hansen, adapted by Jane Jones & Kevin McKeon, directed by Jane Jones, from February 14-March 10, 2019.
+Librarians at Seattle Public Library created this list of books, videos, and music to enhance your experience of the show.

 This month we’ve launched a new digital collection which reveals a glimpse into the personal lives of some of Seattle’s early pioneers.
 The Lu Jacobson Collection of Latimer and Denny Family Material includes materials focusing on Alexander Latimer, his wife Sarah Chesney Latimer and their five daughters: Narcissa Latimer Denny, Eliza Alice Latimer Fowler, Harriet Ellen Latimer Stephens, Clara Latimer Bickford, and Emma Chesney Latimer Reynolds.